Easy Cross Polarisation

 Upload photos, chat with photographers, win prizes and much more for free!

-Easy Cross Polarisation - Taking cross polarised shots is much easier than you may imagine.
-Peter Bargh explains.
+Easy Cross Polarisation - Taking cross polarised shots is much easier than you may imagine as this article explains.

-Any camera with a polarising filter either attached or positioned in front of the lens.
-An LCD computer monitor.
-A steady support.
-A tripod is idea but it could just be a pile of books to get the camera to the correct height.
+You'll need to use a camera with a polarising filter either attached or positioned in front of the lens.
+Of course you'll need a monitor and a steady support will also be useful.
+A tripod is ideal but it could be something as simple as a pile of books just so long as the camera is set to the correct height.

-Then drag this to the web browser to display it.
-And then hit the f11 key to display the browser full frame without menus.
+Step 1.
+Turn the monitor on and remove any desktop clutter and change the screen saver to a neutral colour.
+The other option is to create a plain mid grey image about 800x600 pixels and call it grey.jpb.
+Drag this to the web browser to display it and then hit the f11 key to display the browser full frame without menus.
 And then hold down the ctrl key and tap the + key until the grey image fills the monitor window.

-Now attach the polarising filter to you camera and position the camera in fron of the plastic so all you see is an area of the plastic with the grey image totally filling the background.
+Step 3.
+Attach the polarising filter to your camera and position the camera in front of the plastic so all you see is an area of the plastic with the grey image totally filling the background.
 If you can't get close with your camera use the lens at its telephoto setting to fill the frame and avoid edges of the monitor showing.
 If you still can't get close enough you will have to crop off areas you don't want later.

 You can use any exposure mode and shooting at the metered setting should be fine.
 Under expose a little if you want even more dramatic colours.

-As an extra level of abstractness I tried shooting with another piece of my geometry set slightly out of focus in front of the original piece.
-The result was rubbish, but I then realised that if you brought the item even closer to the lens it made the whole image have a multicoloured filter.
+For an extra level of abstractness bring a second item even closer to the lens to make the whole image have a multicoloured filter.
 By experimenting you can often find undiscovered gems.